uzagoranski/databox-challenge/PLAYBOOK.md

 7. Run `npm run seed` script to add some test data to your local database
 8. Run `npm run start:dev` to start the local server
 9. Play around with the API that's running on `http://localhost:3000/` by default.
 You can view the simple Swagger documentation by clicking on `http://localhost:3000/api`
-   1. If possible, start with GitHub API as it requires [OAuth2 flow](http://localhost:3000/api/databox-challenge/authentication/GitHub).
-In case you won't authenticate your GitHub account, the cron job, scheduled for 23:59 each day won't be able to successfully perform metrics update operation, hence dashboards in Databox platform won't reflect the real state.
+   1. If possible, start with GitHub API Authentication as it follows the [OAuth2 flow](http://localhost:3000/api/databox-challenge/authentication/GitHub).
+In case you won't authenticate your GitHub account, the cron job, scheduled for 23:59 each day won't be able to successfully perform GitHub metrics update operation, hence dashboards in Databox platform won't reflect the real state
-   2. Service also allows you to fetch, filter and sort the list of historically pushed data.
+   2. Service also allows you to fetch, filter and sort the list of historically pushed data
 10. When you're happy with the results, go to [pre-created dashboard](https://app.databox.com/datawall/e92939ee0b9635037b888d1aeb5d5e60145cbe865042b13) and check out the metrics we've pushed to the Databox API

 ## Notes